Recon-Fuzz/recon-docs/src/bootcamp/bootcamp_part_3.md

         ...

         if (from == address(0)) {
-            /// @audit this called first with 1 amount _handleDeposit(msg.sender, to, amount);
+            /// @audit this is called first with 1 amount _handleDeposit(msg.sender, to, amount);
         } else if (to == address(0)) {
             _handleWithdrawal(msg.sender, from, amount);
         } else {
-            /// @audit this called second with 0 amount _handleTransfer(msg.sender, from, to, amount);
+            /// @audit this is called second with 0 amount _handleTransfer(msg.sender, from, to, amount);
         }